saiganesh1909/saiganesh1909.github.io/README.md

 # Education

-Education and Training
+Education and Training:

-_ 	Amrita Sai Institute of Science and Technology Vijayawada Bachelor's degree: Computer Science
+Amrita Sai Institute of Science and Technology Vijayawada

+Bachelor's degree: Computer Science

 B.Tech. in Computer Science Engineering from Jawaharlal Nehru Technological University, Kakinada with -3.7cgpa

 University of New Haven CT, USA

 Master of Technology in Data Science from the University of New Haven.
 Implemented Data Science Techniques.
 Concentration on Machine Learning, Natural Language Processing (NLP), and Aws with -3.6cgpa